 Their signature wine is the Pritchard Hill Estate Vineyard Cabernet Sauvignon.
 It is what you expect of a premium hand crafted Napa Valley Cabernet; it is very velvety in the mouth, has great fruit with again a lengthy finish.

 Winemaker Phillip Corallo-Titus has been with them since 1990.
 That means a lot in this industry where often it seems that winemakers move from winery to winery every few years.
 Philip’s wife Laura is an artist and sometimes her works are on display in their barrel room.
 Laura is not the only artist here – the Chappellets are very creative (authors, photographers, sculpture and various other art mediums).
-Daughter Carissa creates a unique colorful dragon on the label of every vintage of their Malbec.
+Daughter Carissa creates a unique colorful dragon on the label of every vintage of their Malbec and also wrote a book called The Dragons of Pritchard Hill.

-For more information, and or to join their wine club, visit: www.chappellet.com
+For more information, and or to join their mailing list or become a wine club member, visit: www.chappellet.com

 Winery & Grounds